veltzer/demos-lang-bash/src/exercises/ping_ips/exercise.md

-# Ping ips
+# Ping IPs

-you are given a file with a list of ips you script should go over all ips in the file, pinging each one.
+you are given a file with a list of IPs you script should go over all IPs in the file, pinging each one.
-The script should create a new file with just the ips that were found to be pingable.
+The script should create a new file with just the IPs that were found to be pingable.

 Hint: